- What is ‘overview and scrutiny’?

 - Committee members, meetings and documents

-All scrutiny work is led by independent, politically-balanced groups of elected councillors known as overview and scrutiny committees.
+Scrutiny is led by independent, politically-balanced groups of elected councillors known as 'overview and scrutiny committees'.

-We recently expanded our scrutiny function so that it now consists of three committees each with 16 cross-party councillors from across West Yorkshire and York who are 'backbenchers' – that is, councillors who are not members of a local council's cabinet or executive.
+Our scrutiny function consists of three committees each with 16 cross-party councillors from across West Yorkshire and York who are 'backbenchers' – that is, councillors who are not members of the main Combined Authority (e.g. the Mayor and council leaders)

 The three committees are:

-- Corporate Scrutiny Committee (chaired by Cllr Peter Harrand)
+- Corporate Scrutiny Committee (chaired by Cllr Barry Anderson, Leeds)

-- Transport Scrutiny Committee (chaired by Cllr Amanda Parsons-Hulse)
+- Transport and Infrastructure Scrutiny Committee (chaired by Cllr Amanda Parsons-Hulse, Calderdale)

-- Economy Scrutiny Committee (chaired by Cllr Richard Smith)
+- Economy Scrutiny Committee (chaired by Cllr Richard Smith, Kirklees)

 To view a list of all scrutiny committee members, terms of reference, agendas, reports and minutes, see the relevant committee's page.